hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 #### Roles

-The __roles__ in a protocol are the perspectives (responsibilities, privileges) that parties take i an interaction.
+The __roles__ in a protocol are the perspectives (responsibilities, privileges) that parties take in an interaction.

 This perspective is manifested in three general ways: